 By applying a “Position” filter with this distinction, you will get the list of the pages that have an average ranking position of higher than 6.

-When the list with the posts that require boosting is ready, you need to prepare a same list but with the posts that get tons of traffic.
+When the list with the posts that require boosting is ready, you need to prepare the same list but with the posts that get tons of traffic.

 To find these posts you can use the “Top pages” report on ahrefs or a similar SEO tool of your choice that will let you filtering positions “1-3”: